threlte/test-renderer/README.md

 ## Threlte test renderer

-The `@threlte/test` is a lightweight component testing toolkit for Threlte components.
+The `@threlte/test` is a lightweight component testing toolkit for Threlte.

 It supports Svelte 4 + Threlte 7 and Svelte 5 + Threlte 8.